cedar: Optimized and Unified Machine Learning Input Data Pipelines: Optimization and Dynamic Scaling

+Thus, reordering assumes that the cost of each \texttt{Pipe} scales linearly with its input sample size (e.g., a tokenizer requires half as much compute to process half as many tokens).
+However, system experts may customize the cost model for different scaling properties of each pipe (e.g., to scale $cost_{base}(p)$ quadratically with sample size).
+Furthermore, since $size_{in}$ and $size_{out}$ is the average sample size, reordering optimizes the location of operators that change both selectivity (e.g., filter) and sample size (e.g., crop).

+\textbf{Caching.} Next, the \texttt{Optimizer} evaluates if and where to best cache (i.e., materialize) intermediate data.

+\textit{Enumeration.} The \texttt{Optimizer} enumerates plans by creating a new plan for each permissible caching location within the dataflow (i.e., after every operator that does not contain an ancestor that is marked random).
+We currently consider only inserting one cache operator in the dataflow (i.e., finding the best cache location).

-\textbf{Caching.} Next, the \texttt{Optimizer} evaluates if and where to best cache (i.e., materialize) intermediate data (Line 4). \texttt{insert\_cache} takes the reordered plan and enumerates all permissible caching locations within the dataflow (prior to \textit{random}-labelled operators). \texttt{insert\_cache} returns the lowest-cost plan.
-To calculate the cost of a plan with a cache \texttt{Pipe} $p_{cache}$, the cost model simply sets the cost of any exclusive ancestor $p$ of $p_{cache}$ (i.e., all paths from $p$ to the output contain $p_{cache}$) to zero.
-To account for I/O costs to read cached data, $cost(p_{cache}) = d * size_{in, R}(p_{cache})$, where $d$ is a constant scaling factor derived from the node's disk I/O throughput, and $size_{in, R}(p_{cache})$ is derived using $S(p)$ as in reordering.
+\textit{Cost model.} To calculate the cost of a plan with a cache \texttt{Pipe} $p_{cache}$, the cost model simply sets the cost of any exclusive ancestor $p$ of $p_{cache}$ (i.e., all paths from $p$ to the output contain $p_{cache}$) to zero.
+To account for I/O costs to read cached data, we calculate

+where $d$ is a constant derived from the node's disk I/O throughput, and $size_{in, R}(p_{cache})$ is derived using $S(p)$ as with reordering.